Traxmaxx/perspective-challenge/README.md

-│   ├── routes              # The internal sub page routing tables mapping the controllers to a path │   ├── seeders             # Seed files for the DB managed via MikroORM │   ├── types               # All reusable custom types go here │   ├── app.ts              # Entry point for the API with all the routes and AdminJS config │   ├── index.ts            # Entry point for the server and docker container │   ├── mikro-orm.config.ts # The config for MikroORM │   ├── setupTestEnv.ts     # We need to mock some things and handle server start/stop and the memory db stuff, this happens here
+│   ├── routes              # The internal sub page routing tables mapping the controllers to a path │   ├── seeders             # Seed files for the DB managed via MikroORM │   ├── types               # All reusable custom types go here │   ├── app.ts              # Entry point for the API with all the routes.
+New API versions should be added here │   ├── index.ts            # Entry point for the server and docker container │   ├── mikro-orm.config.ts # The config for MikroORM │   ├── setupTestEnv.ts     # We need to mock some things and handle server start/stop and the memory db stuff, this happens here